 As Robyn transitions to “Indestructible,” one of the fan favorites from her 2010 release Body Talk, we take the hurt head on.
 With a chorus that include the lines, “But I’m gonna love you like I’ve never been hurt before/ I’m gonna love you like I’m indestructible,” the song is a call to arms to bravely seek out new connections in the wake of lingering hurt.
 With one of Robyn’s most upbeat synth lines and lots of kick drum, the song demands that we that we move forward—which is often easier said than done.
-After getting my heart broken at the end of 2012, I initially vowed the opposite to myself: that I would never let myself love someone in that way again.
+After getting my heart broken in Brooklyn at the end of 2012, I initially vowed the opposite to myself: that I would never let myself love someone in that way again.
 As an extra layer of protection, I would love my work most instead—and would, over time, come to love myself in a new way with it.
-But of course that did not last forever, as I experienced when I instantly fell in love (in a different way than with this previous girlfriend) with my ex-partner when I met her last summer.
+But of course that did not last forever, as I experienced when I instantly fell in love (in a different way than with my Austin girlfriend) with my ex-partner when I met her last summer.
 And as much as it hurts right now, it’s also not as devastating this time, since my love of self and love from friends is so much stronger than seven years ago.
 In the space of the Robyn show, this element of her songs resonates strongly with me, especially when she gets to “Ever Again” two songs down.
 As she sings “I’m never gonna be broken-hearted/ Ever again/ I’m only gonna sing about love/ Ever again” with whispery vocals over a jumping bass line, she chooses—and inspires—self-love along with the beat.